Ultraparallel theorem: Hilbert's construction

 If it happens that AB = CB', then the desired common perpendicular joins the midpoints of AC and BB' (by the symmetry of the Saccheri quadrilateral ACB'B).

 If not, we may suppose AB < CB' without loss of generality.
 Let E be a point on the line s on the opposite side of A from C. Take A' on CB' so that A'B' = AB.
 Through A' draw a line s' (A'E') on the side closer to E, so that the angle B'A'E' is the same as angle BAE.
 Then s' meets s in an ordinary point D'.
 Construct a point D on ray AE so that AD = A'D'.

 Then D' ≠ D. They are the same distance from r and both lie on s.
 So the perpendicular bisector of D'D (a segment of s) is also perpendicular to r.

 (If r and s were asymptotically parallel rather than ultraparallel, this construction would fail because s' would not meet s.
-Rather s' would be asymptotically parallel to both s and r.)
+Rather s' would be limiting parallel to both s and r.)